White Noise vs Green Noise for Sleep and Focus

 White and green noise are practical solutions for enhanced sleep quality, concentration, and overall wellness.
 They can pretty much blend seamlessly into your day-to-day.

-Many parents place sound machines in their nurseries.
+Many parents place sound machines in nurseries.
 We mentioned earlier in this article that white noise can help soothe fussy babies.
 White noise mimics the sounds heard in the womb.
-But it’s important to note that any sound device should be played at a safe volume, kept at a distance from the crib and used for limited durations.
+But it's important to note that any sound device should be played at a safe volume, kept at a distance from the crib and used for limited durations.

 Do you practice meditation or yoga?
 If so, green noise helps establish a serene atmosphere, leveling up your practice.
 A noise machine that plays green sound lets you level up your practice with its soothing natural soundscapes.

-It goes without saying (but we’ll say it anyway) that portable white or green noise machines are perfect if you travel frequently.
+It goes without saying (but we'll say it anyway) that portable white or green noise machines are perfect if you travel frequently.
 They can do wonders when you need to sleep in a new place.
-Remember that getting decent zzzs in unfamiliar territory is much more challenging, especially if you have jet lag or experience the first-night effect.
+Remember that getting decent sleep in unfamiliar territory is much more challenging, especially if you have jet lag or experience the first-night effect.

 Manta White Noise Machine: Your Best Sound Machine